Transport for NSW (formerly known as RMS) suggests students should ask the following questions when deciding on a driving instructor:

 Keys2Drive lessons are conducted as per the guidelines set down by the Keys2Drive program.

 All students are provided with training material covering:

 Only one learner driver is in the vehicle during training.
-A parent or guardian is welcome (and actively encouraged) to accompany them.
+A parent, guardian or partner is welcome (and actively encouraged) to accompany them.